GreptimeTeam/demo-scene/keyboard-monitor/README.md

 # Keyboard Monitor

+> [!NOTE]
+>
-Read the blog ["Decoding your Daily Typing Habits: A Simple Tutorial on Keyboard Monitoring"](https://greptime.com/blogs/2024-03-19-keyboard-monitoring) for a full explanation.
+> Read the blog ["Decoding your Daily Typing Habits: A Simple Tutorial on Keyboard Monitoring"](https://greptime.com/blogs/2024-03-19-keyboard-monitoring) for a full explanation.

 ## Prerequisites